carbon-design-system/carbon-for-ibm-dotcom/.github/PULL_REQUEST_TEMPLATE.md

 {{Add a human-readable description / detail summary of what the PR is changing and any details around how and why}}

-{{Include a screenshot indicating an example or examples of what the PR is changing in the application}}
+{{If applicable, include a screenshot indicating an example or examples of what the PR is changing in the application}}

 ### Changelog